-In the preliminary stages of our experiments, the tools deployed in the aforementioned cases demonstrated adeptness in responding to straightforward inquiries, such as identifying participants within processes or listing the sequence of steps in the provided processes.
+In the preliminary stages of our experiments, the tools deployed in the aforementioned cases demonstrated adeptness in responding to straightforward inquiries, such as identifying participants or listing the sequence of steps in the provided processes.
 These queries, predominantly aiming at recognizing basic BPMN elements, established a baseline of competence.

-Using the Retrieval Augmented Generation Assessment (RAGAs) framework [31], we compare the answers generated by the LLM from both cases against a manually crafted reference/ground truth, focusing on four key metrics: Response Relevancy, Factual Correctness, Answer Semantic Similarity and a modified version of the Faithfulness metric.
-Response Relevancy, initially known as "Answer Relevance", measures how well the generated answer addresses the question posed in each experiment.
-Factual Correctness ("Answer Correctness") evaluates the alignment between the generated answer and the ground truth (which is the gold standard against which the generated answers are compared).
-Answer Semantic Similarity, previously known as "Answer Similarity", focuses on how closely the meaning of the response matches that of what is expected in the ground truth.
-Unlike Factual Correctness, this metric first converts both the generated answer and the ground truth into vectors, then computes the cosine similarity between them to assess how closely they align.
+Using the Retrieval Augmented Generation Assessment (RAGAs) framework [31], we compare the answers generated by the LLM from both cases against a manually crafted reference/ground truth, focusing on four key metrics: Response Relevancy6, Factual Correctness7, Answer Semantic Similarity8 and a modified version of the Faithfulness9 metric.
+Response Relevancy, initially known as "Answer Relevance", measures how well the generated answer addresses the question posed in each experiment, independent of its factual accuracy, and imposes penalties for extraneous information.
+Factual Correctness ("Answer Correctness") evaluates the factual consistency between the generated answer and the ground truth (which is the gold standard against which the generated answers are compared), by decomposing both into discrete claims and applying natural language inference techniques to measure their alignment.
+Within the experiments, we set the Factual Correctness's mode parameter to "precision". atomicity to "low" and coverage to "high", in order to apply an entity coverage that is both granular and extended over the full context.
+Answer Semantic Similarity, previously known as "Answer Similarity", focuses on the extent to which the meaning of the generated answer matches the meaning of the reference, even if the wording is different.
+Unlike Factual Correctness, this metric first converts both the generated answer and the ground truth into vectors, then computes the cosine similarity between them to assess their shared semantic content rather than exact phrasing.
 On top of these metrics, we updated Faithfulness to get a better sense of how well the generated answer matches the retrieved context.
-Normally, Faithfulness measures the factual consistency between an answer and its context.
-But since our context is structured (RDF triples and XML), while the generated answers are unstructured (textual descriptions) - each format organizing and representing information differently - comparing them directly can become challenging.
-To address this, we use OpenAI's text-embedding-ada-002 embedding
+Normally, Faithfulness measures the proportion of claims within the generated response that are substantiated - i.e., inferable - based on claims present in the provided context.
+But since our contexts are structured (RDF triples and XML), while the generated answers are unstructured (textual descriptions) - each format organizing and representing information differently - comparing them directly can become